EmilyBurak/gotodo/README.md

 ### What's next?:

 - Implement breaks between pomodoros
+- Break code up into functions more
+- Write tests
+- Deployment and DevOps stuff
 - Convert to a TUI with [bubbletea](https://github.com/charmbracelet/bubbletea)
-- Write tests